THE RECRUITING PROCESS

 All applicants are required to take the SIGMA Test – a 74-question exam that tests a person’s aptitude for policing.
 There are two opportunities to write the SIGMA exam each year – one in the spring/early summer for the fall class intake and a second in late fall/early winter for the spring class intake.

 This exam tests the applicant’s ability in such areas as spelling, vocabulary, mathematics, and problem solving.
 A rewrite is available after 60 days.
 If unsuccessful a second time, rewrites are available every six months.
-There is a $25.00 administrative fee to write each SIGMA.

 It is important that applicants are in excellent physical shape.
 The POPAT will put applicants through a series of physical tests/obstacles that mimic on-the-job physical demands.